Eikenskjold/Translate-It/README.md

 ## IBM Cloud ID

-You need create a account in IBM Cloud (Lite - Free): https://cloud.ibm.com/login
+You need create an account in IBM Cloud (Lite - Free): https://cloud.ibm.com/login

 Create service "Language Translator" proceed with your customization of resource and get ApiKey and URL, edit the file WatsonCredentials.swift and replace the variables with your data